kylep/kyle.pericak.com/content/posts/ops/ubuntu-bionic-wifi.md

-title: Connecting Ubuntu 18.04 to WPA Wifi from CLI
+title: Connecting Ubuntu 18.04 to WPA WiFi from CLI
+summary: Using the CLI on Ubuntu Server to connect a to a WPA wireless network.
 slug: ubuntu-bionic-wifi
 category: operations
-tags: ubuntu, wifi
+tags: ubuntu, WiFi
 date: 2019-08-19
 modified: 2019-08-19
-Status: published
+status: published
+image: wifi.png
+thumbnail: wifi-thumb.png

 # Setup
 This setup was done on an [Intel Nuc](https://www.intel.ca/content/www/ca/en/products/boards-kits/nuc.html).